jepsen-io/mongodb/README.md

 lein run test-all -w list-append --nodes-file ~/nodes -r 1000 --concurrency 3n --time-limit 120 --max-writes-per-key 128 --read-concern majority --write-concern majority --txn-read-concern snapshot --txn-write-concern majority --nemesis-interval 1 --nemesis partition --test-count 30

+## Workloads

+`list-append` performs a mix of non-transactional and transactional appends and reads to documents by primary key.
+`list-append-multi-node` tries to do the same, but splitting requests across multiple nodes.
+This does not work yet, and may never.

 ## License

 Copyright © 2020 Jepsen, LLC